 As a prerequisite for the doctoral capstone experience, students must contact potential mentors and or mentoring sites after collaboration with the DCC.
 When a student has found a capstone mentor and/or site that agrees to provide mentorship they will complete the Mentor Agreement Form (see Appendix G) including the the stated purpose, goals and focus areas for the capstone with the mentor signing the form indicating agreement.
-The student will collaborate with their mentor in completion of the Memorandum of Understanding and/or Facility Agreement (Appendix M) prior to the start of the experience as well as the Site Confirmation Form (see Appendix H) at least one month before the start of the doctoral capstone experience.
-The purpose of the confirmation contact is to confirm placement at the site and to determine the needs of the facility, i.e., dress code, orientation time, parking, immunizations, and background check.
+The student will collaborate with the DCC in determining whether a Facility Agreement or Memorandum of Understanding (Appendix M) is appropriate for the individual students capstone.
+The student will intiate the Capstone Experience (CE) Affiliation Agreement request form if a new affiliation agreement is required.
+Three to five weeks before starting the capstone experience the student will initiate communication with the mentor and site via the Mentor Confirmation Form (see Appendix H) to confirm placement at the site and to determine the needs of the facility, i.e., dress code, orientation time, parking, immunizations, and background check.